 However, gastric sleeve revision surgery is likely to be required in order to repair or re-do medical complications related to the surgery.
 There can be instances in which the actual anatomy of your stomach has changed in a way that was intended in the surgery, and needs to be corrected.
 Alternately, you may be experiencing acid reflux, infection or other complications.

-If you are dissatisfied with the results of your gastric sleeve surgery or have regained the weight post-surgery, it’s important to consider the alternative routes to leading a healthier lifestyle before going down the route of gastric sleeve revision.
+If you are dissatisfied with the results of your gastric sleeve surgery or have regained the weight post-surgery, it’s important to consider the alternative routes to leading a healthier lifestyle before going down the route of gastric sleeve revision surgery.

 While at Central Coast surgery, we offer gastric sleeve surgery for Newcastle, the Central Coast and patients across NSW, whether or not we will perform gastric sleeve revision surgery really will come down to the patient.
-If you want to discuss the results of your gastric sleeve procedure, book a consultation with our weight loss clinic today, and we’ll provide a tailored approach to your weight loss journey.
+If you want to discuss the results of your gastric sleeve procedure, book a consultation with our weight loss clinic today, and we’ll provide a tailored approach to your weight loss journey, including expert advice on revision surgeries.

 There are four options for gastric sleeve revision.
 We’ve listed them below in order of efficacy in long term weight loss.
 Keep in mind, the availability of these procedures comes down to the surgeon and the patient’s individual circumstances.